 This brilliant buyerarchy of needs by Sarah Lazarovic got me thinking.

 We have unending options at our fingertips to make more sustainable fashion choices.
 Yet we keep trying to convince ourselves that these alternatives are far too expensive and just unattainable.

-You don’t have to break the bank nor wear ratty old flannels from the second-hand shop.
+You don’t have to break the bank, or to wear ratty old flannels from the second-hand shop to be more sustainable.

 Anyway, enough with the rambling.
 Let’s get to the nitty-gritty.

 The 7 forms of sustainable fashion

 You are mainly looking for three things when you buy from sustainable brands: